ArronJablonowski/OpenClawNotes/README.md

 # put your public key pair into the authorized_keys file
 echo "{your_public_key}" >> authorized_keys
 ```
+Now you should be able to ssh into the system as the root user.

 ## 3. 🛰️ Allow Remote Access
 - **Enable SSH** *(Settings > General > Sharing > Remote Login: toggle on)*